 I’ve realized recently that part of the problem is my personality.
 It’s the same problem I have with cooking: I read every line of the directions and analyze each word, overthinking the process and overcompensating when things don’t seem like they’re going the way they should be.

 (This was best illustrated one day when our daughter used way too much oil in her brownies.
-My reaction after trying to figure out the ratio of dry ingredients to wet was to tell her to throw the whole thing away and we’d try again later.
-My husband, however, jumped in, grabbed a few measuring cups of flour and sugar without really worrying about the measurements and somehow managed to salvage the brownies!)
+After trying to figure out the ratio of dry ingredients to wet, I told her to throw the whole thing away and that we’d try again later.
+My husband jumped in, grabbed a few measuring cups of flour and sugar without really worrying about the measurements, and somehow managed to salvage the brownies!)

-There’s a site called Cooking for Engineers that helped me realize this about myself, and with time and practice, I’ve learned to overcome it to some degree, to the point where I feel comfortable in the kitchen and can adjust as needed without completely ruining a recipe.
+There’s a site called Cooking for Engineers that helped me realize this about myself.
+With time and practice, I’ve learned to overcome it to some degree, to the point where I feel comfortable in the kitchen and can adjust as needed without completely ruining a recipe.

 I got a huge list of suggestions from Facebook on easy plants to grow, and after talking through the possibilities with Shaina, I decided to do a small 4×4 raised bed square foot garden with these plants: